Azure/azure-sdk/_posts/2020-06-30-devops-notifications.md

 [https://github.com/Azure/azure-sdk-tools/tree/master/tools/notification-configuration](https://github.com/Azure/azure-sdk-tools/tree/master/tools/notification-configuration)

 If you are working outside of Microsoft you will need to adapt the [GitHubNameResolver](https://github.com/Azure/azure-sdk-tools/blob/master/tools/notification-configuration/github-codeowner-subscriber/GitHubNameResolver.cs) class to work with your own contact resolving strategy.
+The process may be as simple as getting the user's email address from the [GitHub User API](https://developer.github.com/v3/users/#get-a-user).

 ## Other things to try

 Some ideas we had when designing this project but have not implemented yet:

 **Microsoft Teams** – The Azure SDK team makes considerable use of Microsoft Teams and putting these alerts in a Teams channel could work better than email for the ways in which some teams work.